Tag Archives: GranadaImage

 In a moment of mad optimism we did visit the ticket office but it was not to be and so an hour after we had walked up to the Palace we began our slow walk back down.

-After a light lunch we now went our separate ways, Kim and Lindsay went to the ships and because men don’t do shops, Mick and I didn’t.
+After a light lunch we now went our separate ways, Kim and Lindsay went to the shops and because men don’t do shops, Mick and I didn’t.

 So I visited the Cathedral.
 Mick doesn’t do Cathedrals so he sat outside and waited.